SixArm/sixarm-company-consulting-agreement/README.md

 ### 5.2.
 Non-Binding Mediation

-If non-binding mediation is needed, then the Parties will use the American Arbitration Association (AAA) standard procedures for Non-Binding Mediation Rules.
+If non-binding mediation is needed, then the Parties will use the American Arbitration Association ("AAA") standard procedures for Non-Binding Mediation Rules.

 The Parties agree to do this before the Parties may initiate non-binding